 ‘Our palm-oil-free products help save the environment by reducing mass deforestation’…

-…Use a message that triggers emotions at a more personal level, such as:
+…use a message that triggers emotions at a more personal level, such as:

 ‘With every purchase of our palm-oil-free products, you are voting against environmental destruction and saving the habitats of hundreds of animals.’

 Tell a story that will resonate with your audience – it’ll keep their attention.
 Find common ground with the audience you’re presenting to.
-You can do this by making a list of your audience’s motivations, challenges, fears, values and aspirations, all of which will provide valuable personal insight to make your storytelling appealing.
+You can do this by making a list of your audience’s motivations, challenges, fears, values and aspirations, all of which will provide valuable personal insight to make your strategic storytelling appealing.
 Common ground is a bridge to empathy.
 Empathy means people will engage more with your story, especially if you use pain points they recognise.

-5. Have a clear structure
+Tip 5.
+Have a clear structure when using strategic storytelling

-A story needs a clear beginning, middle and end – so the audience will understand, remember the example and even be able to retell it.
+A story needs a clear beginning, middle and end – so the audience will understand, remember and even be able to retell it.
 Providing specific time periods, names and relatable characters makes it even easier to recall.